atom/pr-changelog/README.md

 # pr-changelog

-A command line utility to denerate PR changelog between two refs.
-The changelog looks like:
+A command line utility to generate a PR changelog between two refs.
+The resulting changelog looks like:

 ```md
 ## atom/atom